Skip to main content

 MPH Degree Specializations

-Three specializations help you develop the necessary critical thinking, problem solving and communication skills to excel in this field.
+Three specializations help you develop the necessary critical thinking, problem solving and communication skills to excel in the public health field.
+All specializations are offered online and on-campus.

 Indigenous Health

-The Indigenous Health specialization is offered online asynchronous and online synchronous.
-It provides you with a critical understanding of determinants and solutions to health disparities.
+The Indigenous Health specialization provides you with a critical understanding of determinants and solutions to health disparities.
 UND's specialization is the only 100% online Indigenous Health program in the U.S.

 Population Health Research & Analytics